TypeStrong/fork-ts-checker-webpack-plugin/README.md

         exclude: /node_modules/,
         options: {
           appendTsSuffixTo: [/\.vue$/],
-          // add transpileOnly if you use ts-loader < 9.3.0
+          // add transpileOnly option if you use ts-loader < 9.3.0
           // transpileOnly: true
         }
       },